jmkristian/AREDN-dnsmore/client/README.md

 someone else wants to manage.
 Don't choose local.mesh, or any name that ends with .local.mesh.
 (Those domains should only be managed by the AREDN nodes.)
 A zone that can't exist in the public Internet is a safe choice.
-If the zone exists or could exist in the public Internet, it's best if you own it there.
+If the zone exists or could exist in the public Internet, it's best if you own it there (but it's not required).
-But it's not required.

 Ask the operator of a name server to help you publish your zone.
 They'll tell you the name of your primary name server and a secret key.
 Store the key in a